grant/3D-printing-guide/README.md

 ### Building

 Printing takes anywhere from 10 minutes to 10 hours.
 The hardest part of printing is making sure the print sticks to the print board.
+Covering the print board with blue electrical tapes can help the platic to stick to the surface.

 ## Quickstart